#Retrospective — This post originally published October 2, 2019.

 Why did I have to be with the last ones?
 I knew it was my own fault for hesitating to leave when my division packed up and headed out laden with silver, gold and clothing as well as their unleavened bread.
 It all happened so fast.
 I couldn’t believe my own eyes when I saw the Egyptians urge us to hurry and leave.
 I think they were actually scared to have us around after all those plagues, especially that last one.
 I have to admit I was scared as the first born son, but we did as the Lord instructed through Moses and I was not harmed.

 Only the mighty hand of God could’ve ended our slavery and brought us out of Egypt.
 But now fear and doubt returned as I stood between two walls of water.
 It was the same fear I felt when we were camped near Pi and I thought the Egyptian army was going to overtake us.
 I thought we were going to die right there in the desert.
-Moses’ words still echoed in my mind: Moses answered the people, “Do not be afraid.
+Moses’ words still echoed in my mind: “Do not be afraid.
 Stand firm and you will see the deliverance the Lord will bring you today.
 The Egyptians you see today you will never see again.
 The Lord will fight for you; you need only to be still.”

 I saw it all with my own eyes.
 A pillar of cloud kept the Egyptian army from reaching us all night with darkness on one side and light on the other.
 I thought we were trapped by the sea until I saw Moses stretch out his hand and a strong east wind blew all night so that the waters of the Res Sea parted creating a dry path to the other side.
 It was an amazing sight to behold.
-But now here I stood watching the Egyptian army advancing, pursuing us on the same path through the Red Sea, but with fast moving chariots.
+But now here I stand, watching the Egyptian army advancing, pursuing us on the same path through the Red Sea, but with fast moving chariots.
 I quickly trudged up the dry shore to the other side of the Red Sea with the last few people to cross, knowing I would be the among the first struck down by the army.

 I wanted to run as fast as I could after reaching shore, but the word of the Lord that Moses gave us caused me to stop and turn around.
 “The Lord will fight for you; you need only to be still.”
 The Lord has brought us this far, yet fear began to fill me again as I watched the army coming closer.
 “Can I just be still and trust the Lord will fight for us, for me?”